withastro/starlight/CONTRIBUTING.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/withastro/starlight)

 Your new codespace will open in a web-based version of Visual Studio Code.
-All development dependencies will be preinstalled.
+All development dependencies will be preinstalled in the dev container.

+> [!IMPORTANT]
+> You need to use the `--host` option with `pnpm dev` or `pnpm preview` in GitHub Codespaces.
+Without it you will receive 502 Bad Gateway when accessing the l.

-> **Note**
+> [!NOTE]
-> Dev containers is now an open spec which is supported by [GitHub Codespaces](https://github.com/codespaces) and [other supporting tools](https://containers.dev/supporting).
+> Dev containers is an open spec which is supported by [GitHub Codespaces](https://github.com/codespaces) and [other supporting tools](https://containers.dev/supporting).

 #### Developing using Gitpod